 DATES AND DEADLINE INFORMATION

-Deadline for receipt of application: December 4, 2017 – Now closed
+Deadline for receipt of application: November 5, 2018

 ABOUT THE PROJECT

-The PA Foundation has partnered with the National Institute on Drug Abuse (NIDA) to fund a mentored SUD outreach award to support the development of expertise in substance use disorders (SUD), especially opioid use disorders (OUD), through completion of a mentor-supervised project focused on adoption and/or dissemination of SUD treatment research and the publication of the results.
+The PA Foundation has partnered with the National Institute on Drug Abuse (NIDA) to fund outreach awards to support the development of expertise in substance use disorders (SUD), especially opioid use disorders (OUD), through completion of a mentor-supervised project focused on adoption and/or dissemination of SUD treatment research and the publication of the results.
 The program goals are: